openbridge/nginx/README.md

 When an http client requests a web page Nginx looks for the corresponding cached object in Redis.
 If the object is in redis, nginx serves it.
 If the object is not in Redis, Nginx requests a backend that generates the page and gives it back to Nginx.
 Then, Nginx put it in Redis and serves it.
 All cached objects in Redis have a configurable TTL with a default of `15s`.

 # SSL
-To keep things organized we default to using  [`letsencrypt`](https://letsencrypt.org/) for SL certificates/keys, paths and naming conventions.
+To keep things organized we default to using  [`letsencrypt`](https://letsencrypt.org/) for SSL certificates/keys, paths and naming conventions.
+Your are free to use something other than letsencrypt, just follow the path and naming conventions set forth below.
 In keeping with the `letsencrypt` conventions make sure your certs are using the same naming scheme:
 ```
 /etc/letsencrypt/live/${NGINX_SERVER_NAME}/;
 ├── server